Buttermilk Crispy Chicken Sandwich

 Instructions

-• Combine chicken, buttermilk, hot sauce, and 1 teaspoon of salt in a large mixing bowl (or resealable bag).
-Seal it up and let it chill in the fridge for at least 2 hours or overnight.
+• Combine the chicken, buttermilk, hot sauce, and salt in a large mixing bowl (or resealable bag).
+Cover and chill in the fridge for at least 2 hours, or preferably overnight or up to 24 hours.

-• Pour oil into a large cast-iron skillet until it's about ¾ inch deep.
+• Pour the frying oil into a large cast iron skillet until it's about ¾ inch deep.
 Heat over medium until it reaches 350°F on a thermometer.

-• In a large shallow bowl, mix flour, pepper, and the remaining 1 teaspoon of salt.
-Lift the chicken from the buttermilk, letting the excess drip off, then dredge in the flour mixture, turning to coat evenly.
+• Mix the flour, pepper, and salt in a large shallow bowl.
+Lift the chicken from the buttermilk, letting the excess drip off, then dredge it in the flour mixture, turning to coat evenly.

-• Fry the chicken in two batches, turning occasionally, until golden brown and a meat thermometer reads 165°F in the thickest part—about 4 to 5 minutes per side.
-Transfer to a plate lined with paper towels to drain excess oil.
+• Fry the chicken in two batches, turning it occasionally, until it's golden brown and a meat thermometer reads 165°F in the thickest part; about 4 to 5 minutes per side.
+Transfer to a plate lined with paper towels to absorb the excess oil.

-• Spread mayo on each bun, then stack with fried chicken and lettuce.
-Serve with a side of chips for the perfect bite!
+• Assemble the sandwiches by spreading mayo on each bun and stacking them with the fried chicken and lettuce.
+Serve with a side of chips for a perfect meal!

 Notes